sendgrid/sendgrid-nodejs/README.md

 var email = new Email(optionalParams);
 ```

-You can pass in as much or as litle to optionalParams as you want, as
+You can pass in as much or as little to optionalParams as you want, as
 the email object has methods for manipulating all of the data.

 **params structure**